 Requires most people to have insurance.
 Read Requirement to Get Health Coverage.

-Allows young adults to stay on their parents’ insurance up to age 26.
+Lets young adults stay on their parents' insurance up to age 26.

 Closes the Medicare Part D "donut hole" by 2020.
 This makes prescription drugs cheaper.